dbca-wa/wastd/docs_source/index.rst

 Overview
 ========

-WAStD / TSC is a data warehouse for:
+WAStD is a data warehouse for:

 * Turtle strandings in WA, as reported to the Department of Biodiversity, Conservation and Attractions, WA.